Lead Your Team Through the Profile, Part 3:

 The General Characteristics section expands upon the basic information provided in the strengths chart.
 It is a narrative summary that outlines specific strengths, based on the individual’s responses in the profile questionnaire.
 You and your team can use this foundational section of the report as a platform to build unity and oneness.

 What You Need for This Exercise

 - Highlighters, pens, and pencils for each participant

 - Ask the group to sit in a circle.

-- Have participants to turn to page 6-7 in their profile reports and read their General Characteristics section.
+- Have participants turn to and read their General Characteristics section.
 Invite them to use a highlighter, pen, or pencil to select three statements from paragraph 1 that fits best according to how they understand themselves.
 Ask them to repeat the process for paragraphs 2 and 3, selecting three statements from each paragraph that seem to fit them best.
 Each participant should select a total of nine statements.

 - Process the data together in this way.

 A. Ask the person on your left to begin.
 Invite that team member to share the first statement he selected and explain why he chose it.
 Ask the team member to clarify terms or words that may have more than one meaning.